-All firearms brought into the State must be registered with the county police within 72 hours.
+All firearms brought into the State must be registered with the county police within 5 days.
 Aliens may bring in firearms for 90 days only for bona fide hunting or target shooting.
-You do not need a permit to bring your own firearms into the State.
+You do not need a permit to acquire to bring your own firearms into the State.

 PERMITS TO ACQUIRE

-Acquiring any firearm within the State requires a permit from your county chief of police.
-You must be 21 years old and a U.S. citizen.
-You must be fingerprinted and photographed for a criminal background check and affirm by affidavit your mental health and lack of drug or alcohol addiction or criminal background.
-You authorize release of your medical history and give the name and address of your doctor (if any).
-You are not required to find a doctor or provide a medical clearance.
+Acquiring any firearm within the State requires a permit from your county Chief of Police.
+You must be 21 years old and a U.S. citizen or permanent resident alien.
+You will be fingerprinted and photographed for a criminal background check, and you must affirm by affidavit your mental health and lack of drug or alcohol addiction or criminal background.
+You authorize release of your medical history and give the name, phone number, and address of your doctor (if any).
+You are not required to have a doctor or provide a medical clearance.
 Your doctor is required to release any mental health information pertinent to your acquiring firearms.
-A drunk driving record, history of serious psychiatric diagnosis, or any treatment for alcohol or drug abuse will result in denial of your permit.
-A letter from a physician will be required to establish that you are “no longer adversely affected”.
+A drunk driving record, history of serious psychiatric diagnosis, a medical cannabis prescription, or any treatment for alcohol or drug abuse, will result in denial of your permit.
+A letter from a physician will be required to establish that you are “no longer adversely affected.”

-If you are denied a permit because you are disqualified to possess, the county police must notify you in writing of the reason for denial.
-You then have 30 days to transfer all your firearms and ammunition to a dealer or other authorized person or turn them in to the police.
+If you are denied a permit because you are disqualified to possess, your county police must notify you in writing of the reason for denial.
+Your county police may require you to transfer all your firearms and ammunition to a dealer or other authorized person or turn them in within 30 days.

 REGISTRATION OF FIREARMS ACQUIRED IN STATE

-Firearms must be registered with the chief of police within five days of acquisition.
-Firearms firing loose black powder and antique or deactivated firearms need not be registered (but are otherwise defined as firearms and other laws apply).
+Firearms must be registered with your county police within five days of acquisition or bringing them in from out of state.
+Firearms firing loose black powder or black powder substitutes and antique or deactivated firearms need not be registered (but are otherwise defined as firearms and other laws apply).
 Owners who acquired rifles and shotguns (long guns) in state before July 1, 1994, need not register them.
 Spouses who otherwise meet requirements for a permit to acquire may jointly register firearms.

-Any individual transferring a long gun must notify the chief of police of the county who issued the permit to acquire of the name of the individual acquiring the firearm and the make, model, barrel length, and serial number, within 48 hours of transfer, or the long gun may be seized.
+Any individual transferring a long gun must notify the county Chief of Police who issued the permit to acquire of the name of the individual acquiring the firearm and the make, model, barrel length, and serial number, within 48 hours of transfer, or the long gun may be seized.

 PLACE TO KEEP AND CARRY